Azure/iot-operations-sdks/rust/README.md

     While this can be done on a Windows development environment, we would at this time advise you to simply use WSL and follow the above Linux instructions.

+### Using crate registry
-1. Add the Azure IoT Operations SDK crate feed by adding the following to `config.toml` as described [in the Cargo book](https://doc.rust-lang.org/cargo/reference/config.html):
+2. Add the Azure IoT Operations SDK crate feed by adding the following to `config.toml` as described [in the Cargo book](https://doc.rust-lang.org/cargo/reference/config.html):

     ```toml
     [registries]
     aio-sdks = { index = "sparse+https://pkgs.dev.azure.com/azure-iot-sdks/iot-operations/_packaging/preview/Cargo/index/" }
     ```

-1. Take a dependency on the crate(s) you want to use in your `Cargo.toml` file for your application:
+3. Take a dependency on the crate(s) you want to use in your `Cargo.toml` file for your application:

     ```toml
     [dependencies]